What To Bring To Your Total Solar Eclipse Viewing

 Depending on where you plan to experience the Total Solar Eclipse you might bring other things like a blanket or chair, toys for the kids etc.

-When viewing the eclipse from the comfort of your own home you won’t need much; get a hold of solar viewing glasses to watch the sun throughout the day, download the Eclipse2017.org app, watch the moment of eclipse on a blanket in the yard or live stream online at the NASA website.
+When viewing the eclipse from the comfort of your own home you won’t need much; get a hold of solar viewing glasses to watch the sun throughout the day, download an app. like Eclipse Calculator, watch the moment of eclipse on a blanket in the yard or live stream online at the NASA website.

 No matter how you decide to celebrate this wonderful moment in history, seize the day and make memories that’ll last a lifetime.